Memory breakdown: How technology is taking hold of our ability to remember

-We rely on our handy smartphones to remember everything from phone numbers to our friends' birthdays.
-Those sleek devices serve as a type of 'external hard drive' for our memory.
-Contributor Jess Shane explores what happens when the art of memorization is lost.
+We rely on our handy smartphones to remember everything.
+From phone numbers to our friends' birthdays, these sleek devices serve as a type of 'external hard drive' for our memory.

 Our reliance on portable technology has led some to argue that we're losing our grasp of memory on a larger scale, and in turn, our hold on the foundations of knowledge.